laurentj/slimerjs/docs/configuration.rst

 However, all options are not supported yet.
 And some of them won't be supported because they don't make sens with the existing profile system.

+For Windows users: if an option does not work, remove the equal sign and the first dash.
+For example, ``--proxy=localhost`` becomes ``-proxy localhost``.
+You should note also that the command line parsing is done by Firefox, not by SlimerJS.

 ================================================  ===================  ====================================================
 PhantomJS options
 ================================================  ===================  ====================================================